rexresearch

 There have been three separate third party tests, including

-conditions for days because 3rd party results seemed too high.
-An
+world conditions for days because 3rd party results seemed too

-aerodynamicist study over several months of tests found a maximum
+high.
+An aerodynamicist study over several months of tests found

 The conventional design was a molded precision product with an